Why are my chicken’s feathers falling out?!?!? Chicken feather loss is one of the top topics I get questions about.

 The simplest thing to do in this case is figure out why your chickens are stressed and try to remove the problem.
 If they’re over crowded (10 square feet per chicken in a coop is a good guideline), then give them more room.

-If they’re bored, then provide environmental enrichment such as treats they have to “hunt” for, swings, branches for them to fly up to (this can also give them more room), places to hide, etc.
+If they’re bored, then provide environmental enrichment such as treats or snacks they have to “hunt” for, swings, branches for them to fly up to (this can also give them more room), places to hide, etc.

 One popular idea is to put a treat such as cabbage, carrots, tomatoes, or cucumbers on a string and allow your flock to peck at it.